crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Deprecations
 ============

+- Marked the :ref:`license.enterprise <conf-node-enterprise-license>`
+  setting as deprecated as we are moving away from checking for enterprise features based on this setting.

 - The query frequency and average duration :ref:`query_stats_mbean` metrics have been deprecated in favour of the new total count and sum of durations metrics.